ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 techniques such as inserting random letters, characters, or typos, as shown in the following examples:

-Random character insertion â€œThe cat qzuickly jumped over the lazy dog.â€?
+Random character insertion "The cat qzuickly jumped over the lazy dog."?
 (Inserted a *z* in the word *quickly*.)

-Random character deletion â€œThe cat quickl jumped over the lazy dog.â€?
+Random character deletion "The cat quickl jumped over the lazy dog."?
 (Deleted *y* from the word *quickly*.)

-Typo introduction â€œThe cat qickuly jumped over the lazy dog.â€?
+Typo introduction "The cat qickuly jumped over the lazy dog."?
 (Introduced a typo in *quickly*, changing it to *qickuly*.)

 These modifications are beneficial for tasks that involve spell-checking